smallrye/smallrye-config/documentation/src/main/docs/config/profiles.md

 - `dev.prop` value is `dev`
 - `my.prop` value is `5678`
 - `test.prop` does not have a value

+It is also possible to define multiple profile properties, with a comma-separated list of profile names:

+!!! example

+    ```properties
+    %prod,dev.my.prop=1234
+    ```

+The property name `common.prop` is active in both `dev` and `prod` profile.
+If the same property name exists in multiple profile properties then, the property name with the most specific profile wins:

+!!! example

+    ```properties
+    smallrye.config.profile=dev

+    %prod,dev.my.prop=1234

+    %dev.my.prop=5678
+    ```

+Then `my.prop` value is `5678`.

 ## Parent Profile